 For example, to achieve a clean and smooth finish, Quantum Quartz engineered stone (which, in addition to being stylish, is also low maintenance and ultra hygienic) was used for the surgery bench tops and reception desk, and the use of the polished concrete floors brought an invaluable softening to the overall space.

-It would have been easy to go overboard with kitsch-but-cute dental references—tooth-shaped chairs very nearly made the shopping list—but it was important to remain true to the function of the space and practice.
+It would have been easy to go overboard with kitsch-but-cute dental references-tooth-shaped chairs very nearly made the shopping list-but it was important to remain true to the function of the space and practice.
 As such, interior elements are subtle, functional and represent Dr Le’s modern aesthetic.
 These walls may seem artsy, but they are extremely functional also, made from cladding that allows for hygienic, non-porous walls that make the walls and interior as germ-free as possible, walls like companies such as Jemiclad manufactures and installs.

 There’s a fish tank between the reception area and consulting room-which, Riley points out, adds both movement and a splash of colour.
 Floating cabinetry houses (or hides, as the case may be) sometimes ominous-looking dental tools.
 And strategically selected plants and ornaments-including a large tooth, which can be lit-up at night-dramatise the area around the reception desk.

 The tooth, says Riley, was something the client found, but it works well.
 “There’s the word ‘dentist’ on the window,” he says, referring to the distinct ‘Le Tooth Dentist’ signage, “but we decided to get some association that was literal.”

 While the design of any dental surgery is only limited by the imagination of the owner, and can act as an extension of the branding identity, experimental and expensive fit-outs are not always appropriate.